aleksejspopovs/martian_lights/README.md

 # Advanced usage

-`ml.namespace('foo')` will return a proxy object that behaves just like `ml`, but prefixes all resource names with `foo`, so `ml.namespace('foo').resource('rule', 'bar', ...)` will create a rule that is called `foo/bar` in the state file.
+`ml.namespace('foo')` will return a proxy object that behaves just like `ml`, but prefixes all resource names with `foo`, so `ml.namespace('foo').resource('rules', 'bar', ...)` will create a rule that is called `foo/bar` in the state file.
 This allows you to write modular code that can call resources whatever it wants without worrying about some other part of the code using the same name.

 The module `martian_lights.helpers` contains some functionality that might be helpful when defining your resources, while `martian_lights.behaviors` contains ready-made sets of Bridge rules for complex behaviors, like making a rotary switch adjust the brightness of your lights or cycling through scenes.